ethanp/programming/StuffIWrote/Java/simple-p2p/README.md

 This project is about making the simplest possible P2P network and *learning as I go.*  Currently, I don't really know much about file sharing or P2P.
-I will be using a tracker-file, which is apparently the way BitTorrent tracks files.
+I will be using a tracker-server, which is apparently the way BitTorrent tracks files.

 ## Download algorithm